alethea-io/scrolls-dolos/README.md

 ### 2. Ability to write reducers in Typescript / Javascript

 This implementation uses Rust's `deno_runtime` library to load reducers as Javascript plugins.
-Reducers with business logic for block transformation can be written in Typescript, bundled into Javascript and loaded into Scrolls.
-The responsibility of the Scrolls project is limited to feeding data to the transformation logic and storing the processed results.
+Reducers describing block transformations can be written in Typescript, bundled into Javascript and loaded into Scrolls.
+This decouples the Scrolls codebase from the reducer codebase and has several benefits.

+1. Scrolls no longer has to be recompiled to add new reducers
+2. Typescript / Javascript is a much more accessible language for developers enabling reducers to be written by a larger community

+Ultimately, the Scrolls codebase is relegated to feeding data to the transformation logic and storing the processed results.

 ### 3. Ability to store data in either a Redis or a SQL database